finos/datahelix/docs/DataTypes.md

 Temporal values are by default output per the user's locale, adjusted to their time zone.

-### Granularity
+### Temporal granularity

 Temporal values currently have granularities derived from the size of their range.
-Future work ([#141](https://github.com/ScottLogic/datahelix/issues/141) will make this configurable.
+Future work ([#141](https://github.com/ScottLogic/datahelix/issues/141)) will make this configurable.